Browse Tag by tel aviv

 tel aviv blog

-I lived in Tel Aviv in both 2015 and 2019 and as of October 2019, now live here full-time and it is, without a doubt, my favorite city in the entire world.
+I lived in Tel Aviv in both 2015 and early 2019, and as of October 2019, now live here full-time (still current as of 2024!) and it is, without a doubt, my favorite city in the entire world.
 Tel Aviv has anything you want in a vacation or living environment; beaches, history, nightlife, food scene and walking distance to everything.
 The zest for life that Tel Avivians, and Israelis in general (more on that in my Israel Travel Blog here) have is nothing like I have ever seen.
 I could talk about Tel Aviv all day everyday, but I tried to keep this Tel Aviv blog somewhat condensed.
 Generally when people visit Israel they only spend 2 or 3 days visiting Tel Aviv but I would argue you need AT LEAST 5 days in a Tel Aviv itinerary to immerse yourself in the bustling city.
 Keep reading for the ideal Tel Aviv itinerary.

 Disclosure: This Tel Aviv travel blog may contain affiliate links.
 I may receive commissions for purchases made through links in this post.
 As always, all opinions are my own and I would never post about something I have not personally used/verified.